audioh

 Keep the listener immersed by minimizing navigation and maximizing contextual controls.

-Contextual Discovery
+Contextual discovery

-Emotional Continuity
+Emotional continuity

 Preserve mood and state across sessions so listeners always pick up right where they left off.